Financial Planning for Employees Before and After IPO

 - Choosing appropriate tax-advantaged investment accounts and minimizing the tax implications of investment gains.

-- Developing a plan for the management of wealth in case of incapacity.
+- Developing a medium-term plan for the management of wealth in case of incapacity.

-- Developing a comprehensive plan to effectively transfer assets to the next generation while minimizing estate taxes, reducing the chances of a contested will, and protecting assets in cases of spendthrift heirs.
+- Developing a longer-term plan to effectively transfer assets to the next generation while minimizing estate taxes, reducing the chances of a contested will, and protecting assets in cases of spendthrift heirs.

 Additional reading: Investment Strategies for a Large Windfall or Inheritance